kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 - `transactionEnvelope`: The `TransactionEnvelope` object to send.
 - `completion`: A completion callback method with the `TransactionId` or `Error`.

-#### Send Kin with a whitelist transaction (Fee waived)
+#### Send Kin with a Whitelist transaction (Fee waived)

-Transactions are executed on the Kin blockchain in a two-step process:
+Transactions are executed on the Kin Blockchain in a two-step process:

 - **Build** the transaction which includes the calculation of the transaction hash.
 The transaction hash is used as an ID and is necessary to query the status of the transaction.
 - Create a `WhitelistEnvelope`
 - **Send** the `WhitelistEnvelope` to a whitelist service which will sign and return an new `TransactionEnvelope`.
-- **Send** the transaction for its execution on the blockchain.
+- **Send** the transaction for execution on the blockchain.

 Pass the returned `TransactionEnvelope` to the `WhitelistEnvelope`.